tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 Open the slides and start talking about how awesome spreadsheets are (slide 4).

-> "Since spreadsheets appeared in [1969 when LANPAR was first used by the plant budgeting operations of AT&T](http://www.renepardo.com/), through [VisiCalc in 1970](https://en.wikipedia.org/wiki/VisiCalc) to [Microsoft Excel in 1987](https://en.wikipedia.org/wiki/Microsoft_Excel), they transformed the finance and quants analysis forever; however as more data became available and complexity increased, not everything is what it used to be."
+* Since spreadsheets appeared in [1969 when LANPAR was first used by the plant budgeting operations of AT&T](http://www.renepardo.com/), through [VisiCalc in 1970](https://en.wikipedia.org/wiki/VisiCalc) to [Microsoft Excel in 1987](https://en.wikipedia.org/wiki/Microsoft_Excel), they transformed the finance and quants analysis forever; however as more data became available and complexity increased, not everything is what it used to be.

 Open the discussion (slides 5 and 6) by questioning the class about the pain points they have suffered themselves while dealing the data using a spreadsheet.

-You can start a collaborative document on Google Drive to allow students to share their experiences, you can keep this document as a time capsule to be opened at the end of the unit to assess what they have learned and how they can overcome now those pain points using Pandas.

-Use the rest of the presentation to introduce Pandas as the light at the end of a dark tunnel, like a beautiful oasis in the middle of the desert, let them know and get exited about the infinite possibilities Pandas will offer them for data analysis as FinTech professionals.
-Remember to remark that Pandas has its origins on the financial realm.
+Possible questions and answers include:

+* What are some of the disadvantages/annoying things about Excel?

+  > "Microsoft Office is expensive."

+  > "Cell formulas can be difficult to edit."

+  > "Spreadsheets can only hold so much data, and the more data stored, the slower the workbook runs."

+  > "Excel files always stop responding and are vulnerable to corruption."

+  > "Automation and custom function creation is not inherent.
+Macros and VBA have to be learned."

+* Ask students to give some horror stories about Excel.
+What type of disasters/challenges have they experienced while working in Excel?

+  > "Excel hogged so much memory entire laptop crashed."

+  > "Regional sales data for a sales competition was copied and pasted next to the wrong sales representatives.
+This resulted in the wrong person being identified as the winner."

+  > "The excel formula in a monthly budget spreadsheet to calculate the remaining balance in a checking account did not include the entire cell range necessary for the calculation, which resulted in the account having a negative balance."

-If there is time, you can end the discussion by presenting some of the applications that Pandas has on different business areas like the ones [discussed here](https://data-flair.training/blogs/applications-of-pandas/).
+If there is time, you can end the discussion by presenting the following Pandas applications [discussed here](https://data-flair.training/blogs/applications-of-pandas/) to give students a taste of what to expect in the field.
+Applications to highlight include:

+* Stock Prediction

+* Analytics

+* Data Science

+Slack out the above link to students so they can review the other applications on their own time as well.

 ### 3. Instructor Do: Reading CSVs (10 mins)